-- Applicants for candidacy must have five year’s full-time experience in management (within the last ten years) directly related to auxiliary/ancillary services (non-academic support services) in higher education.
+- Applicants for candidacy must have four year’s full-time experience in management (within the last ten years) directly related to auxiliary/ancillary services (non-academic support services) in higher education.

 - Applicants must exercise their first attempt at taking the CASP exam or be currently certified and seeking CASP re-certification.

 Candidacy selection will be awarded based on weighted selection criteria.
 Preference may be awarded to individuals who: